by Dr. R. Turchaninov and Dr. P. Novakovic

 First, become familiar with the anatomical landmarks in the area: the dashed straight line indicates the sacral edge; the U-shaped dashed line, the greater trochanter; the circle, the insertion of the piriformis into the greater trochanter; the two solid lines indicate the edges of the piriformis muscle; the black dot indicates the trigger point in the piriformis muscle.

 Start with strong bi-manual effleurage along the piriformis muscle using both thumbs.
-In the video, the bulk of the soft tissue in front of the practitioner’s thumbs is the gluteus maximus muscle which is pushed up to optimize access to the pifirormis muscle.
+In the video, the bulk of the soft tissue in front of the practitioner’s thumbs is the gluteus maximus muscle, which is pushed up to optimize access to the piriformis muscle.
 Concentrate the effleurage strokes in the area of the trigger point (the black dot in the video).
 If the patient does not have intense pain in the gluteal area or symptoms of Sciatica, it is better to perform this step with the patient positioned on the opposite side with the knee and hip joints flexed and a pillow between the knees.

 Step 5.
 Repeat Step 1 (see above)